004 - The Physical Environment

 Landlocked Countries

 As the name suggests these are countries that are surrounded by other countries and are therefore reliant on trade deals with their neighbours to import or export goods.
 Generally the worlds landlocked countries are the poorest in the world but they do not have to be.
-We are going to focus on Nepal and Switzerland to uncover what helps and hinders these global connections.
+We are going to focus on Nepal and Switzerland to uncover what helps and hinders these global connections (you can also use Botswana and Niger and how they have used their minerals to become connected).

 Nepal